bengro/ikea-app/README.md

 **Next tasks**:
   * Proper route management (back, forward button, change title on state change)
   * Auto-complete for search input
+  * Make results page more interesting with zoom option for images.
   * Add end-to-end tests
   * Virtualis results to render thousands of them fluidly
   * e2e tests with protactor
+  * Introduce third stage: production, which is where we can highly optimise / minimise the files.

 **General code quality**:
   * component-based application structure